masukomi/JekyllMail/README.md

 If `commit_after_save` is true JekyllMail will add and commit any new post and images to the repo specified in `jekyll_repo`.

-The `source_dir` must be the absolut paths to the directory containing the `_posts` and `images` directories.
+The `source_dir` must be the absolute paths to the directory containing the `_posts` and `images` directories.
 JekyllMail does not currently support a configuration where these directories live elsewhere.
-However, this is where

 Please note that paths must *not* end with a slash.
 Your `pop_user` doesn't have to be an e-mail address.
 It might just be